DuskModules/Entities/README.md

 $ git submodule add https://github.com/DuskModules/Entities Assets/DuskModules/1-UtilityModules/Entities
 ```

+### Dependency!
+Entities requires the UtilityCollection module in order to compile!
+Find it here: https://github.com/DuskModules/UtilityCollection

 ## Demo & Documentation
 There is an unity package available in the module folder called **DemoPackages.unitypackage**.
 Import the contents if you want to check out the demo scenes and examples of the module functionality.
 You can always delete the demo folders without causing conflicts or errors.